3. Domain-Driven Design – Domain Model

 has no identity.
 While it has multiple attributes, none of

 them is a unique identifier.
-Money is just a value ($100 is $100), it has no
+Money is just a value ($100 is $100) – it has no

 identity (at least in our domain).

-An alternate way to show the above diagram is to replace the pricePerShare
+An alternate way to show the diagram above is to replace the pricePerShare

 attribute with a relationship between Security